FLASHBACK FRIDAY: BULLS OVERRUN LEOPARDS FOR INAUGURAL BARTERCARD CUP TITLE

-Coached by Gerard Stokes, Canterbury finished second in the 22-round minor premiership behind Otahuhu Leopards, chalking up 15 wins and seven losses.
-The Bulls defeated Eastern Tornadoes to advance to the major semi-final, but were trounced 51-28 by the Leopards.
+Coached by Gerard Stokes, Canterbury finished second in the 22-round minor premiership of the fledgling competition behind Otahuhu Leopards, chalking up 15 wins and seven losses.
+The Bulls defeated Eastern Tornadoes to advance to the major semi-final, where they were trounced 51-28 by the Leopards.

-The Maurice Emslie-led Bulls regrouped to thump Wainuiomata 34-6 in the preliminary final, earning a rematch with Otahuhu in the grand final at the spiritual home of New Zealand rugby league, Auckland’s Carlaw Park.
+The Maurice Emslie-led Bulls regrouped to thump Wainuiomata 34-6 in the preliminary final, earning a rematch with Otahuhu in the grand final at Auckland’s Carlaw Park, one of the last big games held at the spiritual home of New Zealand rugby league prior to its closure in 2002.

 Canterbury twice came from behind to win a thrilling grand final 38-24.
 Otahuhu led 8-2 after 10 minutes, but the Bulls powered back to lead 20-8 at halftime.
 The Leopards rallied to grab a 24-20 advantage after 52 minutes, before the Bulls came home with a wet sail to score the last four tries of the match.

 Fullback Lusi Sione and centre Raymond Hubbard scored two tries apiece, while Emslie, former St George Dragons forward Robert Henare, Gafa Tuiloma and Malala Pua’avase all grabbed four-pointers in the victory.